 You are faithful.
 I will choose to trust You.
 Your timing is not mine, but it is perfect.

 From the depths I will thank You and wait for Your deliverance.

 I need to allow God to transform my longings.
-As long as we are here on earth, we are separate from God, so we will always have a longing for Him, though we’re not very good at recognizing it as such.
+As long as we are here on earth, we are separate from God, so we will always feel a longing for Him, though we’re not very good at recognizing it as such.
 We try to fill our God-shaped emptiness with all manner of lesser things.
 You know the typical list; you know your own.
+I know how I’m too often tempted to fill the emptiness.
 Our longings get shaped by our experiences, both good and bad.
 They’re twisted by the messages we receive from the world, messages that shape the value we place on things, including ourselves.

 Have you ever thought about what shaped your perception of your worth?

 After meeting Jesus on the road to Damascus, Paul’s life was eternally changed.
 He no longer evaluated himself or the world by the standard he’d been raised with and lived.

 Paul was zealous for God.
 Before God changed his name from Saul, he was so zealous that he tried to wipe out the young Church, persecuting those who chose to follow the Way, even killing them.
 He longed to please God, and believed he did so with every effort to eliminate the threat to the faith he knew his people had received from God through Moses.